eipm/ERVmap/README.md

 where `nextflow.config` include the minimum set of parameters to run ERVmap within the docker container.
 Specifically:
 ```
 params {
     genome='/path/to/genome'               # external path to the indexed genome for the STAR aligner
     inputDir='path/to/input/folder'        # external path of the input data
+    inputPattern="*{1,2}.fastq.gz"         # pattern to search for input FASTQ files
     outputDir='/path/to/output/folder'     # external path of the output results
     starTmpDir='/path/to/STAR/temp/folder' # external path of the STAR aligner temporary folder.
 REQUIRED
     localOutDir='.'                        # internal path of the results
     cpus=20                                # Number of cpus/threads to use for the alignment
     limitMemory=1850861158                 # memory limit for STAR
     debug='off'                            # either [on|off]
 }
 ```
 **NOTE:** Adjust the memory settings of the docker container if needed, but recall that STAR requires about 32G of RAM (see [Optional Parameters](#optparam)).